Claire Gillo shares her top tips for re-creating a pinhole camera and how to develop your own film.

 7. Mix up the chemicals

 Put on some gloves and mix up your chemicals with water into three separate containers (developer, stop and fix).
 See your manufacturer’s guidelines for quantities.
-Water should be around 20 degrees in temperature.
-It’s best to measure this with a thermometer if you have one but we didn’t and so we made an educated guess!
+Water should be around 20ºC.
+It’s best to measure this with a thermometer if you have one (we didn’t, so we made an educated guess at “lukewarm”!)

 Image credit: Claire Gillo